Published on Wednesday, November 3, 2021, last updated

 What are draft GitHub pull requests?

 When you're on a GitHub paid plan, engineers can open their pull requests as drafts.
-Draft pull request helps in indicating other people what you are working on while letting them now it isn’t finished yet.
+A GitHub draft PR helps in indicating other people what you are working on while letting them know it isn't finished yet.
+If you're wondering how to create a draft PR, it's as simple as selecting the "Create draft pull request" option when opening a new PR.
+The GitHub draft PR feature is particularly useful for early feedback.
 It also enables engineers to work on their branch, see the differences with the base branch in real-time and prepare the pull request content for their peers.
 Usually, they will be able to update the first comment to explain the reasons the pull request was developed, how the developer decided to proceed, and add screenshots if the changes are visible.

 My pull request is ready for review

-When the code is ready to be reviewed, the developer can convert its draft pull request to ready for review, or open the pull request if it was not a draft.
+When the code is ready to be reviewed, the developer can convert draft PR to PR, or open the pull request if it was not a draft.
+This process of converting PR to draft and back is straightforward in GitHub.
 At that stage, your work is done and you're awaiting a review from one of your peers.
+Whether you're working with an open PR or need to convert draft PR to PR, the process remains consistent.
+The GitHub draft pull request workflow is designed to be flexible and user-friendly.
+You can convert PR to draft at any time if you need to make additional changes.

 When the reviewer is ready, he will be able to open the pull request, see from the initial comments the context of the pull request, and from the diff page, the changes made to the code base.